Age: 93 Years

 Some Lesser Known Facts About Jagjit Kaur

-- Jagjit Kaur is a veteran Indian playback singer who is best known as the spouse of the famous Indian music composer- Mohammed Zahur Khayyam.
+- Jagjit Kaur was a veteran Indian playback singer who is best known as the spouse of the famous Indian music composer Mohammed Zahur Khayyam.
+She died of age-related illness on 15 August 2021.

-- Although she has sung fewer songs than her contemporaries like Asha Bhosle and Lata Mangeshkar, all her songs are considered masterpieces.
+- Although she sang fewer songs than her contemporaries like Asha Bhosle and Lata Mangeshkar, all her songs are considered masterpieces.

-- She is known for her rustic voice and robust ability to render folk tunes.
+- She was known for her rustic voice and robust ability to render folk tunes.
 Music experts believe that her vocals glide from a high to a low pitch, acquiring a mellow finish.

 - Jagjit was born into an affluent Punjabi Zamindar Family.